borfus/webserv/README.md

 // non-SSL hosting doesn't require CERT or KEY flags!
 // default port is 8080 and does not require sudo webserv /path/to/html/root

+// HINT:
+// If your SSL cert and key follow a similar format to `-----BEGIN PRIVATE KEY-----`, then it is already in the PEM format.
+// Just make a copy of the cert/key file with the `.pem` file extention added to the end.
 ```